armchairancap/xx-haven-container/README.md

 - x86_64: `haven:latest`
 - ARM64 build: `haven-arm64:latest`

-My Docker images may get out of date, so it is recommended to build your own version (which comes from [here](https://git.xx.network/elixxir/speakeasy-web)) for proper production use.
-There's a working Dockerfile in the source code repository.
-Or see the older Docker example I used before.
+My Docker images get out of date, so it is recommended to build your own version (which comes from [here](https://github.com/xxfoundation/haven/)) for safest production use.

-The upstream repository may have some vulnerabilities which I haven't attempted to fix (why, because I could inadvertently introduce new ones).
-Haven executes on the client and it is read-only on the server, so the risk of NPM package vulnerabilities should be extremely low - especially if you run own instance.
+The upstream repository may have some vulnerabilities but Haven executes on the client and it is served as read-only from the server, so the risk of NPM package vulnerabilities should be very low - especially if you host your own instance.

-What I did modify is packages*.json and node.config.json to decrease the size of my Haven container image compared to what you'd get from Dockerfile from the source code repository.
-I also ran `npm audit fix` to auto-fix some vulnerabilities that NPM can fix on its own, although that probably doesn't help in any way.

 ## License